October 16–19, 2024 | Held at the Kyoto Research Park, Kyoto, Japan, and Online

-IAFOR Journal of Education (Scopus Indexed Journal)
+IAFOR Journal of Cultural Studies (Scopus Indexed Journal)

-This conference is associated with the Scopus and DOAJ listed IAFOR Journal of Education.
+This conference is associated with the Scopus and DOAJ listed IAFOR Journal of Cultural Studies.

-“Inspiring Global Research Collaborations”
+“Inspiring Global Collaborations”

 Founded in 2009, The International Academic Forum (IAFOR) is a politically independent non-partisan and non-profit interdisciplinary think tank, conference organiser and publisher dedicated to encouraging interdisciplinary discussion, facilitating intercultural awareness and promoting international exchange, principally through educational interaction and academic research.
 Based in Japan, its main administrative office is in Nagoya, and its research centre is in the Osaka School of International Public Policy (OSIPP), a graduate school of Osaka University.
 IAFOR runs research programs and events in Asia, Europe and North America in partnership with universities and think tanks, and has also worked on a number of multi-sector cooperative programs and events, including collaborations with the United Nations and the Government of Japan.
 Read more about IAFOR.